No One Tells You This About Losing A Parent Too Soon, So I Will

 Growing up, my mother was no nonsense, and all about raising my sister and I to be exceptional women.

 I was always expected to be above standard, even with whatever chaos that surrounded me at any given time.
-It was no secret that she loved us more than anything in this world and as I got older, my mother suddenly shifted to a friend; someone I could call at any given time and she was always there to be an ear.
+It was no secret that she loved us more than anything in this world and as I got older, my mother suddenly shifted to a friend; someone I could call and she was always there.
 The loyalty was unmatched.
 She was my best friend.

 Well, unfortunately, months ago, things made a turn for the worse and my mom unexpectedly transitioned.
 She wasn't sick, she had no illnesses.
 She was mobile and energetic in her last days even; the queen she had always been.

 Now, don't get me wrong, a parent's death is never easy.
 But this one, was definitely hard to swallow.
 And honestly it still is.
 It never gets easier to process.